Skip to content

 College Career and Production

 Burries stepped into Arizona and immediately looked like more than a future piece.
-Through April 4, 2026, ESPN lists him at 15.9 points, 4.7 rebounds, and 2.5 assists per game while shooting 49.2 percent from the field.
-That is excellent production for a freshman guard on a team that won the Big 12 regular-season title, especially because it came in a role that demanded real efficiency rather than volume for volume’s sake.
+He averaged 15.9 points, 4.7 rebounds, and 2.5 assists while shooting efficiently on a team that won the Big 12 regular-season title.

 Concerns and Development Areas